-In the event of death of the insured, the benefits payable is a lump sum equal to 2.75 times the annual basic salary.
+In the event of death of the insured, the benefits payable is a lump sum equal to 2.75 times the annual basic salary for permanent and fixed-term staff.
+For the category of employees under the conditions of employment for young professionals, the lump sum payment is equal to one time the annual basic salary.